 ...who have suffered an anaphylactic reaction where the known allergic trigger cannot easily be avoided

 ...who are allergic to high-risk allergic triggers, for example nuts, with other risk factors also present, such as asthma, even if the reaction was relatively mild

 ...who had a reaction in response to trace amounts of the allergic trigger

 ...where an anaphylactic reaction triggered by food is only likely to occur if that food is eaten around the time of physical exercise (known as Food-Dependant Exercise-Induced Anaphylaxis or FDEIA).

 ...where other significant risk factors are present (such as asthma in someone with a food allergy).

-Because the course of severe allergic reactions is varied and unpredictable, it is difficult to define when adrenaline is best administered.
+Because the course of serious allergic reactions is varied and unpredictable, it is difficult to define when adrenaline is best administered.
 The UK Resuscitation Council recommends giving adrenaline as soon as there is stridor (noisy breathing), respiratory distress, wheezing or clinical signs of shock.
 Urgent transfer to hospital is vital.